We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

 You may find out, for example, that a particular script you’ve added to your site is taking ages to load, or that your images are too big — and you’ll be able to tweak your Squarespace site accordingly.

-Second, by using a speed checking tool before making any speed improvements to your site, you get a benchmark figure that you can refer to at the end of the process.
+Second, by using a speed checking tool before making any speed improvements to your site, you’ll get a benchmark figure that you can refer to at the end of the process.

 This lets you evaluate how successful your optimization efforts have been — and if there’s any further room for improvement.

-Now, you might be tempted to use Google’s PageSpeed Insights tool for this job, but Squarespace advises users not to use it, saying:
+Now, you might be tempted to use Google’s PageSpeed Insights tool for this job (pictured below).

 Squarespace’s support team

-I’m a bit skeptical of this statement, to be honest — Google uses the ‘Lighthouse’ technology behind PageSpeed Insights as part of its ranking process, and the overall score it generates is relevant to users of any platform.
+I’m a bit skeptical of this statement, to be honest — Google uses the ‘Lighthouse’ technology behind PageSpeed Insights as part of its ranking process.
+So for me, the overall score it generates is going to be relevant to users of any website building platform, Squarespace included.

 That said, I generally recommend using GTmetrix over PageSpeed Insights for speed tests on Squarespace sites (or at least in conjunction with it) because it gives you more ‘actionable’ information about the bottlenecks on them.

-Enter your Squarespace’s site’s URL into GTmetrix and it will give you a breakdown — or ‘waterfall’ — of exactly how long each script or piece of content is taking to load (see screenshot below for an example).
+If you enter your Squarespace’s site’s URL into GTmetrix, it will give you a breakdown — or ‘waterfall’ — of exactly how long each script or piece of content is taking to load (see screenshot below for an example).

 You can use these insights to identify areas of improvement in addition to working through the recommendations below.

-(It’s worth noting that GTMetrix will flag up some aspects of your Squarespace site that can’t really be changed — like the wait time for SSL, for example, or how long it takes Squarespace to load images hosted on its own servers.
-But overall, it’s very useful for identifying slow-loading content or fonts, or spotting a slow DNS lookup time…more on all that below!).
+Now, it’s worth noting that GTMetrix will flag up some aspects of your Squarespace site that can’t really be changed — like the wait time for SSL, for example, or how long it takes Squarespace to load images hosted on its own servers.

 Now, let’s take a look at the exact steps you’ll need to take to speed up your Squarespace site.